 What American was in the World Cup of Futbol/Soccer but Not Wearing Red, White and Blue?

 At His 'Day Job'

 Who Is Mark Geiger?

-Like the American team, he has no idea how many matches he will be a part of or if he will make it to the finals.
+Like the American team, he had no idea how many matches he would be a part of or if he would make it to the finals.
 Like the team, he wears a uniform and had to train long and hard all his life to make it to the World Cup in Brazil 2014.
 But unlike any self-respecting futbol player anywhere, you will never catch him arguing with the ref – he is the ref.

 Mark Geiger, 39, of Beachwood, New Jersey, is not the first American referee to officiate on World Cup pitch, but he’s the first since Brian Hall (Italy-Ecuador and England-Nigeria) in 2002.
 Hall was the first U.S.-born official in any World Cup going back to 1930.
 Referees who attained U.S. citizenship have worked only group-stage matches: Vincent Mauro (Belgium-South Korea in 1990), Arturo Angeles (Argentina-Greece in 1994), Esse Baharmast (Spain-Nigeria and Brazil-Norway in 1998).